-At age 19, Karampini won First Prize at the “Alexandra Triantis”conducting competition in Athens.
+At age 19, Karampini won First Prize at the Alexandra Triantis conducting competition in Athens.
 She became a recipient of the Richard Wagner scholarship in Bayreuth.
-Since that time, she has won a variety of prizes at international conducting competitions such as the Nikolai Malko in 2005, and the Mitropoulos in 2006.
-As part of St. Petersburg's 300th anniversary celebrations in 2003, Karampini received an honorary degree from the Prokofiev Organization for her exceptional performances of Prokofiev with the St. Petersburg Philharmonic.
+Since that time, she has won a variety of prizes at international conducting competitions such as the Nikolai Malko and the Dimitri Mitropoulos contests.
+As part of St. Petersburg's 300th anniversary celebrations, Karampini received an honorary degree from the Prokofiev Organization for her exceptional performances of Prokofiev's works with the St. Petersburg Philharmonic.

-Stamatia Karampini garnered more public attention in 2011 after her memorable participation at the International competition in Besançon.
+Stamatia Karampini garnered more public attention after her memorable participation at the international conducting competition in Besançon where she won the "Prix du Public".
 The audience´s reaction was described in the press the next day as follows: " During the final performances the Greek candidate maintained her undeniable charisma, her unique gestures and a close intimate communication with the orchestra musicians.
-As the only one of the finalists to conduct by heart she gave the most personal interpretation of "Don Juan".
-She received the "Prix du Public".
+As the only one of the finalists to conduct by heart she gave the most personal interpretation of Don Juan.
 The audience exploded in applause, many of them standing, a reaction appropriate to a passionate interpretation and demonstration of a deep understanding of the musical material."

-Karampini's recent and future guest engagements include conducting the Brussels Philharmonic, the Würth Philharmonic orchestra, the Barcelona Symphony orchestra, the Staatstheater Darmstadt and Frankfurt, the London Philharmonic Orchestra, BBC Philharmonic, the Düsseldorf Symphony Orchestra, the Orchestra and Choir Giuseppe Verdi in Milan, the St. Petersburg Philharmonic Orchestra, the Orchestre de Chambre de Lausanne, and the Orchestre National de France.
+Karampini's previous engagements included concerts with the Brussels Philharmonic, the Würth Philharmonic orchestra, the Barcelona Symphony orchestra, the Staatstheater Darmstadt and Frankfurt, the London Philharmonic Orchestra, the BBC Philharmonic, the Düsseldorf Symphony Orchestra, the Orchestra and Choir Giuseppe Verdi in Milan, the St. Petersburg Philharmonic Orchestra, the Orchestre de Chambre de Lausanne, and the Orchestre National de France.